 When it comes to rescuing a species or sub-species from extinction, prevention is better than cure.

-With small chance of healthy new calves, and limited place in their historic range to go, Save the Rhino believes that the best outcome will be to put our efforts and funding – including research into IVF – into saving the species which do still have a chance.
+With small chance of healthy new calves, and limited place in their historic range to go, Save the Rhino believes that the best outcome will be to put our efforts and funding – including research into IVF – into saving the species that do still have a chance.

 We can learn lessons from the Northern white rhinos’ sad demise – and stop the same fate befalling their Critically Endangered Javan and Sumatran cousins.

 The Northern white rhino sub-species

 Northern white rhinos are one of two sub-species of the white rhino, the other being the Southern white rhino.
 Also known as the Northern square-lipped rhinoceros, it has the scientific name of Ceratotherium simum cottoni.
 Currently, the sub-species is listed as Critically Endangered on the IUCN’s Red List of Threatened Species and “Possibly Extinct in the Wild”.

 Northern white rhinos and Southern white rhinos ostensibly look similar and to the untrained eye are difficult to tell apart.
 The two sub-species do, however, display small but consistent differences in the limited research conducted on the diminishing population throughout the 20th and early 21st Centuries.

 Northern white rhinos are believed to be slightly smaller than their Southern counterparts, with less prominent folding in their skin.
 Researchers point to their shorter legs relative to body length, higher head carriage, a less concave shape to their cranium, and the lack of the fine hair seen all over Southern white’s bodies; though hair does appear on the tail, muzzle, ears, belly and other localised areas (Groves, Fernando and Robovsky, 2010; Groves 1972; and Owen-Smith 2013).